 Tappan Zee, a critical link in Northeast, hits milestone

+Work continues on the new Tappan Zee Bridge near Tarrytown, N.Y., Tuesday, Dec.
+20, 2016.
 The concrete needed for New York's new, $4 billion Tappan Zee Bridge, under construction over the Hudson River, would be enough to make a 1,500-mile sidewalk reaching all the way to Florida's Key West.
-And the floating super-crane that hoisted 220 million pounds of steel girders for the road deck is so powerful it could lift a dozen Statues of Liberty.

 Add your comments below